Hiking the Nublet, Mount Assiniboine Park

 By afternoon much of the snow is gone

-You have three options for getting to the Lake Magog Campsite – and Mount Assiniboine Lodge.
+You have three options for getting to the Lake Magog Campsite – and Assiniboine Lodge.
 Two are difficult and one is easy but expensive.

 Easy but expensive

 Fly in via helicopter.
 It’s about a 10 minute flight from the Mount Shark Trailhead.
-From what I was told, you have to be staying at either the Naiset Huts or Mount Assiniboine Lodge to get on a flight.
+From what I was told, you have to be staying at either the Naiset Huts or Assiniboine Lodge to get on a flight.
 It hasn’t always been this way, so I don’t know if I just got bad information.

 Hike via Citadel Pass